What Is Tantra?

 It doesn’t ask you to rise above your humanity.
 It asks you to inhabit it more fully.

-It’s no mystery…
+And it’s no mystery…

 Sex sells.